 Markets and boot fairs

 Wincheap boot fair is closed.
-We'll reopen it when it's safe to do so.

 Many local services are provided by Kent County Council (KCC).
 These include: